That Marketing Buddy

 E-commerce & Sales

-- •Product sales pages
+• Product sales pages

-- •Shopping cart integration
+• Shopping cart integration

 Marketing Integration

-- •Email marketing connections
+• Email marketing connections

-- •Social media integration
+• Social media integration

 Going through the Leadpages builder, the drag-and-drop interface feels intuitive without sacrificing power.
 You can customize every element on your page, from headlines and images to form fields and button colors.
 The real-time preview shows exactly how your page will look across different devices, which saves time compared to constantly switching between edit and preview modes.

 Lead enrichment is a newer feature that automatically adds company information, job titles, and other details to your captured leads.
 After testing this feature, it successfully enriched about 70% of leads with additional data points, which helps with follow-up personalization and lead scoring.
-The integration with popular CRMs like Salesforce and HubSpot means this enriched data flows seamlessly into your existing workflows.
+The integration with popular CRMs like Salesforce and HubSpot means this enriched data flows directly into your existing workflows.

 The AI content generation tools help speed up page creation by suggesting copy variations and generating images.
 While not groundbreaking, these features save time during the initial setup phase and provide decent starting points for further customization.